๐ŸŒAnthropology of Globalization

 Why This Matters

 Don't just memorize which movement fights for what cause.
-Instead, focus on the mechanisms: How do movements scale up from local to global?
+Focus on the mechanisms: How do movements scale from local to global?
 What role do NGOs, international institutions, and digital technologies play?
 How do activists balance universal claims (like "human rights") with respect for local contexts?
 When you can explain why a movement operates transnationally and how it navigates the contradictions of globalization, you're thinking like an anthropologist.

 Movements Challenging Economic Globalization